google/traceur-compiler/CONTRIBUTING.md

 [http://code.google.com/legal/corporate-cla-v1.0.html corporation], before a patch can be accepted.
 1. Add an entry to the `AUTHORS` file with your name and email.
+2. Please use the google javascript style, http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml
 1. We will squash all the commits together before pushing.
 The pull request message body will be used as the commit message.

+Committers will use 'pulley' created from https://github.com/arv/pulley/tree/codereview-tweaks (Build by using git clone / grunt / sudo npm install -g .)